filecoin-project/venus/venus-shared/api/chain/v1/method.md

 }
 ```

-### PaychGet
+### PaychFund
-PaychGet creates a payment channel to a provider with a amount of FIL
+PaychFund gets or creates a payment channel between address pair.
-@from: the payment channel sender
-@to: the payment channel recipient
-@amt: the deposits funds in the payment channel
+The specified amount will be added to the channel through on-chain send for future use

 Perms: sign